Fatal Accidents In Washington DC

-Recovering Compensation for Losses After a Fatal Car Accident
+Recovering Compensation for Losses After a Fatal Accident

-Fatal car accidents take many forms, from head-on collisions to drunk driving crashes.
-Unfortunately, victims that suffer deadly injuries in car accidents often leave behind family and other loved ones.
-In some situations, the deceased is the primary wage-earner, and surviving family is forced to confront tragic emotional and financial losses.
+Fatal accidents take many forms, from head-on collisions to drunk driving crashes.
+Unfortunately, victims that suffer deadly injuries in accidents often leave behind family and other loved ones.
+In some situations, the decedent is the primary wage-earner, and surviving family must confront tragic emotional and financial losses.

-After the negligence of a driver leads to a fatal car accident, family members are entitled to recover damages resulting from their loss.
+After the negligence of a driver leads to a fatal accident, family members may make a claim for damages.
 According to law, when an accident that caused a death was the kind that could have formed the basis of a personal injury action, it meets the requirement of a wrongful death lawsuit.
 Unlike in a personal injury claim, the injured victim cannot bring the lawsuit and others must assert their legal rights for damages associated with the death.

 Wrongful Death Lawsuits

 Wrongful death lawsuits in Washington, D.C, include both a wrongful death action and a survival action.
 Unique laws separate these lawsuits from other jurisdictions, including Maryland and Virginia.
 The victim’s surviving family typically brings wrongful death lawsuits.

-A personal representative of the deceased files a wrongful death claim on behalf of the surviving spouse or domestic partner of the deceased.
-Damages that may be awarded will be distributed according to the deceased’s will.
-If there is no will, then they are paid to the estate and then distributed.
+A personal representative for the decedent files a wrongful death claim on behalf of the surviving spouse or domestic partner of the decedent.
+Damages that are awardable, a court will distribute according to the decedent’s will.
+If there is no will, then damages are given to the estate, which will distribute the damages accordingly.

-Following a fatal car accident, the types of damages that may be awarded in a wrongful death case are determined by the judge or jury according to the facts of the underlying car accident.
+Following a fatal accident, the types of damages that are recoverable are up to a judge or jury.
 Economic damages include funeral and burial costs as well as medical bills such as emergency care.
 Damages can also include lost wages and benefits that the deceased would have earned had they reached retirement.
 In some situations, the judge or jury may award surviving family damages for “loss of services.”
-These refer to domestic work such as chores and yard work that the deceased would have provided over the course of his or her life.
-Additionally, if the at-fault driver for the fatal car accident was deemed reckless, for example, punitive damages may be available.
+These refer to domestic work such as chores and yard work.
+These are chores the decedent would have done over the course of his or her life.
+Additionally, if the at-fault driver acts with malice, there may be punitive damages available.

-Survival actions, which are separate from wrongful death claims, are appropriate if the deceased did not die immediately after the car accident.
+Survival actions, which are separate from wrongful death claims, are appropriate if the deceased did not die immediately after the accident.
 The intent of a survival action is to compensate the victim for the suffering they endured before their death.
-In most cases, medical testimony will be required to prove that the decedent survived after the accident.
-It is important that it be made clear that the victim sustained “conscious pain and suffering” and meet the legal requirement that this suffering took place “within a reasonable degree of medical certainty.”
+In most cases, medical testimony will be necessary to prove that the decedent survived after the accident.
+You should make clear if the victim sustains “conscious pain and suffering”.
+Then, you must meet the legal requirement that the suffering took place “within a reasonable degree of medical certainty.”

 Washington, D.C. lawyer Roger Gelb provides compassionate representation as he advocates for compensation following the death of a loved one.
-Mr. Gelb is well-versed in laws governing recovery of damages following a fatal car accident.
-At Gelb & Gelb, we strive to maximize compensation so that surviving family members can remain financially stable during an emotionally devastating time.
-We are available to discuss the details of your case, and can be reached by calling (202) 331-7227 or online, through our form.
+Mr. Gelb is knowledgable in laws governing recovery of damages following a fatal accident.
+At Gelb & Gelb, we strive to maximize compensation.
+This allows surviving family members to remain financially stable during a devastating time.
+We are available to discuss the details of your case.
+You can reach us by calling (202) 331-7227 or online, through our form.
 We proudly represent individuals and families throughout Washington, D.C.